Wordle Answer Today (July 5, 2026) - NYT Wordle #1842

 Quick solving tip

-With two vowels like today's U and E and no repeated letters, launch with vowel-consonant blends such as ADIEU or ARISE to isolate them early alongside yellows like D, then pivot to testers like FUDGE that probe clusters like _UDGE while positioning the vowels, confirming greens and yellows across B_U_DG_E frame.
-This layered approach shines on multi-vowel words without repeats, trimming options swiftly even against budge or nudge alternatives, and often seals solves in under four by prioritizing the vowel pair before the medial DG confirms.
+With a two-vowel setup and straightforward consonants, launch with openers such as ADIEU or ARISE to isolate key tiles early, then pivot to testers that probe common consonants while confirming vowel positions.
+This layered approach shines on words with clear letter patterns, trimming options swiftly and often seals solves in under four by prioritizing the anchors before the final letters fall into place.